lejard-h/chopper/getting-started.md

 ### ChopperApi

-To define a client, use the `ChopperApi` annotation on an abstract class that extends the `ChopperService` class.
+To define a client, use the `@
+ChopperApi` annotation on an abstract class that extends the `ChopperService` class.

 ```dart
 // YOUR_FILE.dart